Toussaint Charbonneau: Lewis and Clark Expedition

 In November 1804, Meriwether Lewis and William Clark came to the area, built Fort Mandan, and recruited members to the Corps of Discovery.
 Originally, Lewis and Clark were working with a Frenchman named Larocque, however the relationship became increasingly tense.
 This led Lewis and Clark to recruit Charbonneau who worked under Laroque.
 Charbonneau was asked to join the expedition as a translator.
 While Charbonneau could speak French and some Hidatsa, Lewis and Clark were more enthusiastic about having two Shoshone women join them.
 With Charbonneau, Sacagawea, and Otter Woman's skills combined, the expedition gained the ability to speak Hidatsa and Shoshone.
 They hired Charbonneau on November 4, and his wives moved into Fort Mandan with Charbonneau a week later.

 On February 11, 1805 at the fort, Charbonneau and Sacagawea's son Jean-Baptiste was born.
 William Clark nicknamed the baby Pomp.

 In the winter, as the expedition was being prepared, Charbonneau had second thoughts about his role with Lewis and Clark.
 This was because Charbonneau had received gifts from the North West Company upon news of his newborn son.
 The gifts given to him included: two arms’ length of scarlet cloth and one of blue, a pair of corduroy coats, one vest, a length of red cloth decorated with bars, 200 musket balls, a supply of powder, three knives, and some tobacco.
 This upset Lewis and Clark as they saw these gifts as a bribe for Charbonneau to work with the company to deter American ventures in the fur trade.
 On top of being dissatisfied with the requirement to stand guard and perform manual labor amongst other tasks, he was also being treated as a traitor by his new employers.
 On March 12, 1805, he quit the expedition.
 However, on March 17 he returned and apologized, requesting to re-join the company; he was re-hired the following day.
 His performance during the journey was mixed: Meriwether Lewis called him "a man of no peculiar merit", and many historians have painted Charbonneau in a distinctly unfavorable light.
 One of the most well-known anecdotes about Charbonneau is the incident with the "white pirogue."
 On May 14, 1805, the pirogue guided by Charbonneau was hit by a gust of wind and lost control.
 Charbonneau panicked and nearly capsized the boat, which would have meant the loss of valuable equipment and papers.
 It was only with the help of his wife, Sacagawea, that these important items were saved.
 Meriwether Lewis was irate, writing that Charbonneau was "perhaps the most timid waterman in the world."
 Charbonneau was also known for his short temper with his wives.
 On August 14, 1805, he struck Sacagawea in a fit of anger and was reprimanded by Clark.
-This occasion, in addition to the rape incident earlier in his life, gave Charbonneau a bad reputation.
+This occasion, in addition to committing rape earlier in his life, gave Charbonneau a bad reputation.